augustinecyr/day12workshop/README.md

 3. Writing if-unless statement in Thymeleaf

 #### Thymeleaf - Iteration
-1. Building a model - Item.java (a sample data structure)
+1. Building a model - Item.java (a sample data structure containing name,quantity etc)
-2. Creating a service class - CartService.java (contains a list of sample data)
+2. Creating a service class - CartService.java (contains a list of sample data input)
 3. Creating a controller for the Cart - CartController.java
+4. Creating a view - cart.html